Texas Dragon/Lion Dance Team

 Are you affiliated with The University of Texas at Austin?

-Our status as an official student organization may change from year to year based on university rules and the number of qualifying members on our team.
-Regardless, have always been and continue to be an Austin, Texas community-based group.
+TDDT and the UT Austin chapter identify and operate as a single team.
+We have always been and continue to be an Austin, Texas community-based group.
 We continue to perform for UT organizations and functions and, as always, 100% of all of our received funds still go into team management.
+We are additionally a registered nonprofit organization in the State of Texas.

 Please refer to us as "The Texas Dragon/Lion Dance Team" or "TDDT," and not "the UT team."